 Retrogrades are significant Astrological transits that occur when we observe from Earth the illusion of a planet moving backwards in its orbit.
 Retrogrades always seem to cause a stir.
 However, they take place far more often than you may realise.
 Saturn, the king of karma is the planetary ruler of Capricorn and Aquarius.
 He rules structure, ambition and responsibility, but of course, this doesn’t even scratch his surface.
 Saturn stations retrograde on 11th May 2020 at 1°57’ of Aquarius and will shift back into his domicile Capricorn on 29th September at 25°20’.

 Saturn is our greatest teacher.
 His retrogrades aren’t smooth sailing for everyone, but every pain or pressure we feel is the discomfort that’s necessary in order for us to accept all things that we cannot change.
 Discomfort doesn’t have to be a negative experience, as evolving is often raw and difficult.
 We may feel a little off beat, and always one step behind life.
 It’ll be harder than usual to stick to routines and to keep up with our responsibilities.
 Nevertheless, this is not a challenge that will be our undoing, and shouldn’t be perceived as such.
-If we accept this to be a bleak experience, we will manifest just that, all on our own.
+If we perceive this to be a bleak experience, that’s all we will ever see it as.

 On 25th may 2020, Saturn will be conjunct Altair (1º47′ Aquarius), a star in the Aquila (Eagle) constellation, guiding us into a state of darkness in which we may deal with desolation and physical and mental health disturbances.
 The energies cast over us under this aspect will be much like the effects of the current pandemic, which will surely heighten these feelings.
 It’s quite intense experiencing feelings of loneliness in such circumstances.
 For the sake of our wellbeing, we must lean on those around us where and when we can.
 Practice distancing and distracting yourself from external forces that are casting shadows of insecurity and disappointment over you.
 Find day to day pleasures and moments of satisfaction where you can.
 Seek comfort in the temporariness of life and all your emotions.